 This postgraduate course provides students with analytical and reflective skills and expertise in International Business Law.
 It provides a learning experience which will enable students to develop their academic ability and enhance their performance in employment, as well as further strengthen their career opportunities.
 It provides the successful candidate with a recognised postgraduate qualification in International Business Law.

 The LLM International Business Law is available to students from both a legal and non-legal background.
 Classes are taught during the late afternoon and evening.
-The course does not have any examinations, but is assessed through written assignments and a Dissertation.
 Emphasis is placed on private research and study, assisted by the University’s remarkable law resources and databases.
 Therefore, class contact time is limited; reflective of a desire to offer a world-class course of interest to the talented, serious and dedicated student only, whilst providing the necessary flexibility for those juggling other professional and personal commitments.

-* *Successful completion of this module offered at an additional cost allows for registration as a Mediator with the Civil Mediation Council, UK and/or the Ministry of Justice and Public Order of the Republic of Cyprus (subject to their registration requirements).
+** UCLan holds recognised IMI Certified Mediator Training Program and CMC Registered Training Course Provider.
+Successful completion of this module offered at an additional cost allows for registration as a Mediator with the International Mediation Institute (IMI), under the rules of the Civil Mediation Council (CMC), UK and/or the Ministry of Justice and Public Order of the Republic of Cyprus (subject to their registration requirements).

 *** UCLan Cyprus is a CISI University Partner.
 Specific LLM modules lay the ground for certification by the Chartered Institute for Securities and Investments (CISI).